nunomaduro/nunomaduro.com/content/talks.md

 As a speaker, Nuno has spoken in dozens of countries, including India, Spain, Italy, France, and Serbia.
 Bellow, is a list of some of Nuno's talks.

+## The future of PEST

+This year, it's time to take your testing to the next level with Pest v2.x!
+With new powerful plugins, improved syntax, and advanced options, Pest v2.x makes testing easier, more user-friendly, and more productive than ever before.

+Get ready for a live coding session of Pest v2.x in action with a real-world Laravel project.
+After this talk, you'll gain a better understanding of how to use Pest v2.x to its full potential.

+<iframe width="100%" height="315" src="https://www.youtube.com/watch?v=9EGPo_enEc8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<center> 󠁧󠁢󠁥󠁮🇮🇳 India - Ahmedabad, 2023 </center>

+## Rust For PHP Developers

+You’ve probably heard stories about the Rust programming language, and you’re probably wondering why it’s becoming so popular.
+In this talk, you’ll see what Rust is from a PHP developer’s perspective.
+Get ready for a live-coding session, where we are going to recreate an existing PHP application in Rust, from scratch, and demystify all the awesomeness behind it.

+<iframe width="100%" height="315" src="https://www.youtube.com/watch?v=q_9WErUNpKU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<center> 󠁧󠁢󠁥󠁮󠁧🏴󠁧󠁢󠁥󠁮󠁧󠁿 PHP UK Conference - London, 2023 </center>

+## Introducing PEST (2022 version)

+Testing can be more intuitive, user-friendly and productive than you think!

+This talk introduces you to Pest - a delightful PHP Testing Framework with a focus on simplicity.
+It was carefully crafted to bring the joy of testing to PHP and Laravel.

+Check out the website: [pestphp.com](https://pestphp.com)

+Get ready for a live-coding session, where I unveil all the goodies of this new open-source testing framework.
+After this talk, you’ll be able to use Pest in your everyday Laravel.

+<iframe width="100%" height="315" src="https://www.youtube.com/watch?v=MqiGA34ZrQU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<center> 🇮🇹 PHPDay - Verona, 2022 </center>

 ## Types In Laravel

 How do you define and implement a static type system for a dynamic language like PHP and a framework like Laravel, and why would you even care to?
 In this talk, you will see how type checking can be beneficial even if you don't like types.